Yansen0515/-Genetic-analysis-of-thousands-of-traits-for-animal-breeding-/README.md

 **Table S1**. number of records of milk mid-infrared (MIR) spectra, fat percentage (Fat), methane (CH4), and somatic cell score (SCS) within the first parity (number of total animals is 3,302)

 ### Supplemental File 2 included 3 Figures.
 **Figure S1**.
-Example trace plot of the first 10 principal components on the saved MCMC samples for the G matrix of analysis in the **Fat and milk MIR spectra** dataset.
+Example trace plot of the first 10 principal components on the saved MCMC samples for the G matrix of analysis in the **Average fat percentage (AFP) and milk MIR spectra** dataset.
 The chain includes 100,000 iterations, and the first 10,000 are burn-in.

 **Figure S2**.
-Example trace plot of the first 10 principal components on the saved MCMC samples for the G matrix of analysis in the **CH4 and milk MIR spectra** dataset.
+Example trace plot of the first 10 principal components on the saved MCMC samples for the G matrix of analysis in the **Average CH4 (ACH4) and milk MIR spectra** dataset.
 The chain includes 100,000 iterations, and the first 10,000 are burn-in.

 **Figure S3**.
-Example trace plot of the first 10 principal components on the saved MCMC samples for the G matrix of analysis in the **SCS and milk MIR spectra** dataset.
+Example trace plot of the first 10 principal components on the saved MCMC samples for the G matrix of analysis in the **Average SCS (ASCS) and milk MIR spectra** dataset.
 The chain includes 100,000 iterations, and the first 10,000 are burn-in.